chicoreus/cco_poc/README.md

 The basic configuration is in the following 2 files.

-1. for postgreSQL liquibase.postgresql.properties
+1. for postgreSQL see the liquibase.postgresql.properties file
-2. for MySQL liquibase.mysql.properties
+2. for MySQL see the liquibase.mysql.properties file

 ### to change from mysql to postgreSQL